kim KerrPhoto: Les Palenik / Shutterstock

 Where to Shop in Bracebridge

 Downtown Bracebridge is absolutely packed with stores offering everything you could need or want.
-For picking up the essentials, there’s the usual supercentres and a selection of grocery stores, but there’s also a lot of local alternatives.
+For picking up the essentials, there are the usual supercentres and a selection of grocery stores, but there are also a lot of local alternatives.